New York City wants you to fall in love again (once it is safe to do so)

 To help get the city back on its feet when it's deemed safe to reopen, the Coalition for NYC Hospitality & Tourism Recovery is on the case.

-News in Broadway World announcing the coalition notes Broadway's Lin-Manuel Miranda as one of the five co-chairs.
+News in Broadway World announcing the coalition, formed with NYC & Company, notes Broadway's Lin-Manuel Miranda as one of the five co-chairs.
 Restauranteur and hospitality giant Danny Meyer is also one of the key players.

-The coalition's 24 steering club members are all connected to the city's hospitality network, and they are as diverse as the city itself.
+The coalition's 24 steering committee members are all connected to the city's hospitality network, and they are as diverse as the city itself.

 They include Anthony Ramirez, co-owner of The Bronx Beer Hall; Lakshmee Lachhman-Persad, founder of Accessible Travel NYC; and Jean-Yves Ghazi, president of Empire State Building Observatory.